 CHAPTER FIVE: Award Acceptance and Account Establishment

-Grants normally provide financial assistance for basic research, training, or community service projects and are usually Principal Investigator/Project Director initiated.
-Funding agencies have standard terms and conditions; therefore, negotiation by the Office of the Executive Vice President for Research is usually not necessary.
+Grants typically provide financial assistance for basic research, training, or community service projects and are usually Principal Investigator/Project Director (PI/PD) initiated.
+Funding agencies typically provide standard terms and conditions; therefore, negotiation by the Office of the Executive Vice President for Research and Innovation is often not necessary.

-Cooperative agreements, purchase orders, subagreements, etc., that meet the definition of a sponsored activity have accounts established through OSPGA or OIC dependent upon the sponsors.
+Cooperative Agreements, state purchase orders, etc., that meet the definition of a Sponsored Activity are reviewed/executed and have accounts established through OSPA.

-Once the University receives official notification of an award, such as a Notice of Grant Award, letter of award or fully executed contract from the sponsor, OSPGA/OIC will set up a speedtype for the project.
-Awards will not be established in the PeopleSoft financial system until OSPA has received a completed Award Checklist Form (ACF)/Multi-Institutional Research Application (MIRA), current Conflict of Interest requirements (as applicable/required), Cost Accounting Standards (CAS) form (if federal), a copy of the final proposal (if any), a current project budget, and an award/agreement document and required compliance documents (IRB, IACUC, etc.).
+Upon receipt of official notification of an award, such as a Notice of Grant Award or fully executed contract from the Sponsor, OSPA will establish a chartfield/speedtype for the project.
+Awards will not be established in the PeopleSoft financial system until OSPA has received a completed Award Checklist Form (ACF)/Multi-Institutional Research Application (MIRA), current Conflict of Interest requirements (as applicable/required), Cost Accounting Standards (CAS) form (if federal), a copy of the final proposal or scope of work (if applicable), a current project budget, a fully executed award/agreement document and required compliance documents (IRB, IACUC, etc.).
 NOTE: If a subrecipient is involved in the project all subrecipient documentation must be completed prior to execution of the subaward.

-Note: In those instances in which a non-industry project will continue into another fiscal year (such as an annually-renewed state project), OSPGA can set up a speedtype for the next year or extend the current account end date during the annual “Planning and Budget new fiscal year budget preparation” period.
+In those instances in which a project will continue into another fiscal year (such as an annually renewed state project), OSPA can establish a chartfield/speedtype for the next year during the annual “Planning and Budget preparation” period.
 This allows payroll appointments to continue in the new fiscal year.
-The PI/PD must make a request through his/her department with a guarantee of funding directly to the Grants Management Specialist.
+The PI/PD must make a request through his/her department chair for a guarantee of funding directly to OSPA.